alysjimen/Predicting-Eviction-Risk-Using-Landlord-Property-Networks-in-Harris-County/README.md

 Although ownership has a natural direction from landlord to property, a reverse computational relation is also added.
 The reverse edge does not imply that a property owns a landlord.
 It is included to permit bidirectional message passing within the GNN.

 The graph will be represented in PyTorch Geometric using HeteroData, which supports graphs containing multiple node types, edge types, and feature spaces.
+For a landlord node, degree corresponds approximately to the number of connected properties.
+A second measure will be weighted degree, where connections are weighted by property exposure rather than simply counted.